Home/Blog/Choosing an orthodontist in Muscat

 A General Dentist

-What to ask: "Are you a specialist orthodontist, or a general dentist with orthodontic training?"
-It's a fair question and a good provider will answer it clearly.
+What to ask: "Are you a specialist orthodontist registered with the Ministry of Health?"
+In Oman, orthodontic treatment should only be provided by one – so it's a fair question, and a good provider will answer it clearly.

 The Checklist: What to Evaluate Before You Start